Module Code

 Unsteady state heat conduction in various geometries: analytical method, semi-infinite solid, unsteady state in large flat plates.

-Charts for average temperature in plates, cylinders and spheres with negligible resistance.
+Charts for average temperature in plates, cylinders, and spheres with negligible resistance.

 Distillation (9 hours):

-Flash cascades.
+Flash distillation and cascades.

 Live steam injection.